Signing The Reservation Contract

 The first stage of the acquisition of a new property is done with the signing of a reservation contract.
 This contract can also be called before the contract or preliminary contract.

-This is an important step since it allows the buyer to “block” the good that interests him (the Promoter can not sell it to someone else anymore) while committing in the buying process.
+This is an important step since it allows the buyer to “block” the good that interests him (the Promoter can not sell it to someone else anymore) while committing to the buying process.

-This contract is extremely regulated and must include a number of mentions that are absolutely mandatory.
+This contract is extremely regulated and must include a number of absolutely mandatory mentions.

 Thus, must be mentioned in the different clauses:

 The number of rooms and bedrooms, the total area, as well as the existence or not of dependencies,

 The precise location of the property in the building (or in the subdivision when it is a house),

 The description of the equipment items,

 The maximum date on which the final sales contract must be signed,